Teembokeem/WDI_work/projects/retro.md

     are raised.
 Just record them!
 Save the judgements for the next section!

-    Negative things should be written in Red, and *must reference a fact or neutral feeling*.
+    Negative things should be written in Red, and *must reference a fact*.
 This section should take no more than 5 minutes.
 4.  <img src="assets/bluehat.jpg" height="14px">
     **Blue Hat**: this section of the retro takes place in two parts,